 If you look at one end of your projector screen you will see 2 little holes.
 This is where you will insert a small screwdriver to adjust the small micro switches.

-It’s best to only make small adjustments and then test your projector screen for correct length.
+It’s best to only make small adjustments and then test your projector screen for the correct length.

 I found that 1/2 turn will make around 1 inch of screen travel.
 That’s about it.
 Outdoor roller blinds and window shutters usually have the same motor.
 They are very common and usually very reliable.
-Just don’t get them wet or put any extra load on them. they should last many years.
+Just don’t get them wet or put any extra load on them, so that they will last many years.

-This was a fun DIY projector screen motor replace job.
+This was a fun DIY projector screen motor replacement job.
 I’m sure now it should give us many more years of full autonomous home theatre enjoyment.
+Especially now that we have an outdoor backyard movie projector for when the weather is good.